-Organisations are to also take into consideration other operational challenges such as reduced staff at various levels of operation, skill degradation and re-training requirements, technical support and staff turnover among others.
-The rise in various conflict zones around the globe need to also be taken into consideration.
+Organisations are to also take into consideration post COVID-19 effects such as, but not limited to: reduced staff at various levels of operation, skill degradation and re-training requirements, technical support and staff turnover among others.
+Threats brought by the war in Ukraine shall also be identified and managed.